Sears moving from Moncks Corner to make way for new retailer; Frothy Beard adding 2nd site

 The Memphis-based company wants to build a new shop on U.S. Highway 52, or 3940 State Road, in St. Stephen in northern Berkeley County.

-It also is opening a store in the former Pier 1 Imports location at 7643 Rivers Ave. in the shopping center where Outback Steakhouse operates, bringing a fifth location to North Charleston.
+It also is opening a store in the former Pier 1 Imports location at 7643 Rivers Ave., for its fifth location in North Charleston.

 Springing back